 As I wrote about in my last post (Graduation…we survived), June 8 was significant.
 It was the day Gabe should have graduated.
 He should have been sitting there in his cap and gown with his friends- but he wasn’t.
 The awful thing called Congenital Heart Disease stole that milestone and all the others.
 So we knew graduation would be a tough thing and we knew we would need something good after that tough thing.

 Before Gabe died we took few vacations.
 We really only had one big one, just us- and it was his Make A Wish trip.
 I think most people don’t realize it, but when your child has a chronic, life threatening illness vacations are not always a priority.
 There isn’t much money for vacations, and earned vacation time at work is limited.
-Doug always had to keep some vacation days in reserve for the inevitable procedures and surgeries.
-And we had 2 children with complex medical issues, so there were twice as many what ifs and twice as many medical bills.
+We had 2 children with complex medical issues, so there were twice as many what ifs and twice as many medical bills.

 So this year we decided we needed a vacation.
 We needed it for this family that has been through so much and is still here.
 Early this year I started planning and narrowed down where we would go.
 Why zoos?
 Because they are fun!
 And for me it was also about something Gabe would have loved.
 Gabe never forgot the name of an animal he met and I’m sure he’s surrounded by animals in heaven.
 I felt like visiting zoos would be a great way to still incorporate him into our vacation.